Apply for a game licence

 Game Bird Farm Hunting Licences

-The Game Bird Farm Hunting Licence makes it easier for private game bird farms to cater for corporate events and clients seeking a once-off game hunting experience in a controlled environment under expert instruction.
+The Game Bird Hunting Licence makes it easier for game bird farms to cater for corporate events and clients seeking a once-off game hunting experience in a controlled environment under expert instruction.

-The holder of a Game Bird Farm Hunting Licence can only hunt non-indigenous game birds (i.e. introduced pheasant, partridge and quail species) on a private game bird farm.
-Game ducks and Stubble Quail must not be hunted.
+The holder of a Game Bird Farm Hunting Licence can only hunt non-indigenous game birds (i.e. introduced pheasant, partridge and quail species) on a game bird farm licenced under the Wildlife Act 1975.
+Game Ducks & Stubble Quail must not be hunted under this licence.

-Holders of a full Game Licence for game birds, including duck, can still hunt indigenous (game duck and Stubble Quail) and non-indigenous game birds at game farms in season.
+Holders of a full Game Licence for game birds can also hunt non-indigenous game birds at game bird farms and do not require a Game Bird Farm Hunting Licence.

 Renewing your Game Licence